lightbasenl/platforms/packages/compas-convert/README.md

 npm run build:ws
 npx compas-convert ../input/directory ../output/directory

-# OR From this package
+# For active development on this tool you probably want the following from the repository root.
-npm run build
+# Enable TS watch mode in your IDE.
-npx compas-convert ../../../input/directory ./output/directory
+rm -rf ../compas-convert-test && npx compas-convert ../some-local-test-project ../compas-convert-test && open ../compas-convert-test
 ```

 ## TODO